MisterJulsen/MinecraftCommunityServer/rules.md

 # Community Server Rules

 > [!NOTE]
 > This list of rules may be incomplete and may not cover all situations.
-The server management may take action in some special cases, even if this is not clearly stated here.
+The server management will take action in some special cases, even if this is not clearly stated here.
 > We may change any of these rules in the future and will let you know after a rule has been changed, once the server has launched.

 ## Table of contents